 AppData\Microsoft\Windows\Start Menu\Programs\Startup if you want them to run when your system starts.

 Install Mac Quicksilver and set a key for your much used applications.
 I have never used macOS, but I know this from Xah Lee.

 Check out Xah Lee’s YouTube channel, if you find some time.
-He uses a macOS and is often very productive.
+He uses macOS, and is usually very productive.

 Multiple screens and workspaces

 I recommend you to not use multiple screens.
 Keep your focus on one thing, so that you don’t get distracted.
 There are exceptions, like having a YouTube video or tutorial on the second screen, but one screen is often better for productivity in my opinion.

 The same goes for workspaces.
 It can make you lose some focus.
 These things exist for a reason, so see what works for you.

 Ads require resources to load.
 It usually doesn’t affect productivity, but I am sure that you want to get rid of them.
 Ads can slow down your browsing experience in some cases.